The kind of socket prevalent in Hong Kong is the British style socket, also commonly found is the Indian style socket.

 In any case, I would definitely bring a couple of Travel Adapters with me just in case, they are inexpensive and that will keep from having everyone in the family fighting for the one outlet in the room to charge their devices!

 When buying an Electric Adapter for Hong Kong pay attention that you are getting what you need, some "Universal" sets might include only US to Europe so it is best to double check.
-Some sets also include the converter, some only the adapters, so yes, triple check again and make sure you get what you need.
+Some sets also include the converter, some only the adapters, some will have a combination of adapter and multiple USB ports, particularly useful if you are travelling with multiple devices that can be charged via USB ports.
+So yes, triple check again and make sure you get what you need.

 So in this case, you will also need a different adapter for China.
 See more about Electricity in China here.

-Adapters for this kind of outlet are also included in the Travel Adapter Sets.
+Adapters for this kind of outlet are also included in the "Universal" Travel Adapter Sets.

-Some of the adapters and sets also include a USB charger, which is what you will need for charging certain devices like iPods, iPhones, iPads etc., you can also get the Apple Travel Kit, see below.
+Some of the adapters and sets also include a USB charger, which is what you will need for charging certain devices like mobile phones and tablets, you can also get the Apple World Travel Adapter Kit.

 Send a Tip!